 His actual excuse to Slughorn is “emergency choir practice.”

 Emergency choir practice?
 What’s her name, Flitwick?
 Oh, I mean, what’re THEIR names?

 Harry decides that they should go drink too.
-(Why would you need a reason to go drink?)
+(Like one needs a reason.)

 What happened to Julie Christie?